 The lessons are all hosted on a code-sharing web site called GitHub which allows us to create and maintain versions of the introductory notebooks.
 But to make life easy for you we are linking to each notebook separately here so that you can download and save the file directly to the right location.

-As noted on the ‘Getting Started’ page, we suggest you create a folder named ‘Notebooks’ in your Dropbox folder and save your work there.
-Remember: you will need to right-click/Ctrl-click on the links below to save them to your Notebooks folder.
+As noted on the ‘Getting Started’ page, we suggest you create a folder named ‘Code Camp’ in your Dropbox folder and save all of these notebooks into that folder.
+Note: you will need to

 - Lesson #1: Thinking Like a Computer